2cd/debian-museum/assets/vm-dev/Readme.md

 ./run
 ```

-Next, reboot the virtual machine using the `reboot` command.
+Finally, the `unsafe-resize-disk.service` (systemd) will automatically resize the disk partition size.

-Finally, the `unsafe-resize-partition.service` (systemd) will automatically resize the disk partition size.
+If it does not work, reboot the VM.

-If it does not work, please feel free to report an issue.
+If it still doesn't work, please feel free to report an issue.

 > Before reporting, please include the log.
-> Run `journalctl -u unsafe-resize-partition.service` and get the output.
+> Run `journalctl -u unsafe-resize-disk.service` and get the output.